Meal Plan Terms and Policies

 Students with meal plans automatically have 10 meals credited to their plan for guests each semester.
 This entitles meal plan contract holders to bring a guest to a residential dining hall 10 times each semester at no additional charge.
 Once 10 guest meals have been tallied, students will be charged the guest meal rate.
 This rate and payment method also applies to students without a plan or faculty and staff who choose to eat on occasion in a residential dining hall.
 Guest meals may not be used for the Visiting Chefs Program.

 All contract holders are eligible for this meal one time during the week the visiting chef meal is served in each dining hall.
 Juniors and seniors may not use the two extra meal program.
 Guest meals and meal exchange may not be used for the Visiting Chefs Program.

 Lunch to Go

-The Department of Campus Dining provides the option of a bag lunch to students with meal plans when eating in either a residential dining hall or at Late Lunch at the Food Gallery at Frist Campus Center is not convenient.
+Campus Dining provides the option of a lunch to go to students with meal plans when eating in either a residential dining hall or at Late Lunch at the Food Gallery at Frist Campus Center is not convenient.

-The Lunch to Go Program, formerly known as the Bag Lunch Program, is available Monday through Friday beginning with lunch on the first day of classes in the Fall semester and allows students the option of ordering and picking up a bag lunch at residential dining halls and select retail locations.
+The Lunch to Go Program is available Monday through Friday beginning with lunch on the first day of classes in the Fall semester and allows students the option of ordering and picking up a bag lunch at residential dining halls and select retail locations.

 The following process applies.